Frequently Asked Questions (FAQ)

 The route map for aid station locations, including individual closure times.

-(10.1) Route: Aid Stations , Food & Water
+(10.1) Route: Aid Stations; Food & Water

-Nutritional/electrolyte replacements are NOT OFFERED.
+Nutritional/electrolyte replacements are NOT PROVIDED.
 In the dry Arizona climate, electrolyte replacements are often necessary.
 If you have a special dietary and/or nutritional needs, please come prepared.
 To help reduce cramps and muscle spasms, drink plenty of water and eat bananas along the route.
 Please come prepared.

 What should you bring with you?
 It is strongly recommend that you carry one or two spare tubes, tire levers, tire patch kit and other basic bicycle gear.
 Carry at least one water bottle, a cell phone, change ($$) and wear a CPSC approved bicycle helmet (required).